DenielleSaddi/DenielleSaddi/README.md

 # Hi there, I'm Denielle Nicole Saddi! 👋

 Welcome to my GitHub profile!
 I am an aspiring student currently pursuing a BS in Information Technology.
-I have an interest in coding databases and web development.
+I have an interest in databases and web development.
 I am continuously expanding my skill set through academic study and certifications.

 ## Education